 Are you in need of a Christmas salad recipe?
 If you are spending Christmas in the sunshine the Crispy Kale & Brussel Sprout Salad is a tasty and fresh addition to your festive menu.
-If you aren’t spending Christmas in the sunshine, however, you definitely aren’t excluded from making this either (you can actually make it anytime you like!)
-Its easy to prepare and the key ingredients kale and Brussel sprouts are jam-packed with nutrients and health benefits.
-The addition of crispy kale and fresh kale creating a great combo!
+If you aren’t spending Christmas in the sunshine, however, you definitely aren’t excluded from making this either (you can actually make it anytime you like!).
+It's easy to prepare and the key ingredients kale and Brussel sprouts are jam-packed with nutrients and health benefits.
+The addition of crispy kale and fresh kale creates a great combo!

 Your liver will LOVE all of these detoxifying ingredients!

 Christmas is typically an indulgent time of year and a time of year when lots more social means a few extra glasses of wine (me included, so there are no judgments here!).
 So, you’ll be pleased to know that a welcome side effect of consuming all the kale and Brussel sprouts is their ability to induce phase 1 of our liver detoxification process and you can look at it like this - salad in one hand and a glass of rosé in the other... it's all about balance and it sounds kinda perfect to me!

 Crispy Kale & Brussel Sprout Salad - Key Nutrients

 Kale – Aside from liver detoxification, kale is a good source of fibre, vitamin A, vitamin C and calcium and includes a small amount of iron too – adding lemon juice to the kale in this recipe will help to increase the absorption of the available iron.

 Brussel Sprouts – Similarly to kale, Brussel sprouts are also a winner for giving your liver some love, You may also be surprised to know that Brussel Sprouts are higher than a lot of other vegetables in protein content and just 4 Brussel sprouts will give you approx. 2.5g protein.